thomaskioko/blog/content/posts/composing-complex-screens-with-decompose.md

 ## The Overloaded Presenter

-The old `DiscoverShowsPresenter` accepted 17 injected dependencies.
+A presenter here plays the same role a ViewModel or state machine does: it holds the screen's state, handles UI actions, and survives configuration changes.
+With that in mind, the old `DiscoverShowsPresenter` accepted 17 injected dependencies.
 Here is a trimmed view of its constructor:

 ##### Before